marzer/poxy/README.md

 optional arguments:
-  -h, --help        show this help message and exit -v, --verbose     enable very noisy diagnostic output --dry             do a 'dry run' only, stopping after emitting the effective Doxyfile --threads <N>     set the number of threads to use (default: automatic) --m.css <path>    specify the version of m.css to use (default: uses the bundled one) --doxygen <path>  specify the Doxygen executable to use (default: finds Doxygen on system path) --werror          always treat warnings as errors regardless of config file settings --version         print the version and exit
+  -h, --help        show this help message and exit -v, --verbose     enable very noisy diagnostic output --doxygen <path>  specify the Doxygen executable to use (default: find on system path) --dry             do a 'dry run' only, stopping after emitting the effective Doxyfile --mcss <path>     specify the version of m.css to use (default: uses the bundled one) --threads <N>     set the number of threads to use (default: automatic) --version         print the version and exit --werror          always treat warnings as errors regardless of config file settings --xmlonly         stop after generating and preprocessing the Doxygen xml
 ```
 The basic three-step to using Poxy is similar to Doxygen:
 1. Create your `poxy.toml` (Poxy's answer to the `Doxyfile`)